a-finance-bro/polymarket-scraper/README.md

 -   **Notification**: Audio alerts (`mlg-airhorn.mp3`) and system notifications upon detection.
 -   **Note**: Currently configured for a single contract (November 2025).
 Future updates will expand this to a "Container" model on the Sniper Page, allowing multiple contracts to be monitored simultaneously.

+### 5. NASA Sniper - Raspberry Pi Edition (`nasa_sniper_raspi/`)
+A robust, 24/7 version of the NASA Sniper optimized for Raspberry Pi.
+-   **Continuous Operation**: Designed to run non-stop with robust error handling.
+-   **Status Reporting**: Prints status updates every 5 seconds to the connected monitor.
+-   **Setup**: Includes a dedicated `README.md` with SSH and installation instructions.

 ## Usage

 ### Simulation (Verify Logic)